 Strategies For Maximizing The Value Of The Paris Pass

-How you utilize the Pass Pass has a major impact on its value so a few simple things can affect whether the Paris Pass will end up saving you money or costing you extra.
+How you utilize the Paris Pass has a major impact on its value so a few simple things can affect whether the Paris Pass will save you money or waste money.

 Check Opening Hours

 Most museums are closed at least one day a week—usually Mondays or Tuesdays.
-Some museums also close fairly early around 4-5 pm so this is important to factor in while scheduling your visit.
+Some museums close fairly early around 4-5 pm so factor this in while scheduling your visit.

 Additionally, some museums are open late one night each week so that’s a great way to get more museum time in (plus the crowds tend to be much smaller during these times).